mattermost/docs/source/deployment/sso-saml-okta.rst

 Configure SAML Sign-in for Mattermost
 --------------------------------------

-1. Start Mattermost server and sign into Mattermost as a System Administrator.
-Go to **System Console > Authentication > SAML**, and enter the following fields:
+Start Mattermost server and sign into Mattermost as a System Administrator.
+Go to **System Console > Authentication > SAML**, and paste the copied Identity Provider Metadata URL in the **Identity Provider Metadata URL** field, then select **Get SAML Metadata from IdP**.

+This populates the **SAML SSO URL** and the **Identity Provider Issuer URL** fields automatically and the Identity Provider Public Certificate is also downloaded from the server and set locally.

+Alternatively you can enter the following fields manually:
  - **SAML SSO URL:** ``Identity Provider Single Sign-On URL`` from Okta, specified earlier.
  - **Identity Provider Issuer URL:** ``Identity Provider Issuer`` from Okta, specified earlier.
  - **Identity Provider Public Certificate:** X.509 Public Certificate file you downloaded from Okta earlier.

- Alternatively, you can paste the copied Identity Provider Metadata URL in the **Identity Provider Metadata URL** and **Identity Provider Issuer URL** fields, then select **Get SAML Metadata from IdP**.

 	.. image:: ../../source/images/okta_10_mattermost_basics.PNG

 2. Configure Mattermost to verify the signature.
 The **Service Provider Login URL** is the ``Single sign on URL`` you specified in Okta earlier.